Louise de La Vallière: Maîtresse-en-titre

 Louis moved La Vallière back to court.
-His relationship with his mother deteriorated, and they briefly stopped talking.
+His relationship with his mother deteriorated and they briefly stopped talking.
 In September, he took La Vallière to a reunion with his brother and sister-in-law in Villers-Cotterêts.
-Queen Maria Theresa could not attend because of her pregnancy, and she was distraught by his behaviour.
-According to the memoir of a contemporary, Françoise Bertaut de Motteville, the King promised his wife that after the age of thirty (he was then twenty-six), he would be an ‘examplary husband’, but left with La Vallière.
+Queen Maria Theresa could not attend because of her pregnancy and she was distraught by his behaviour.
+According to Françoise Bertaut de Motteville, the King promised his wife that after the age of thirty (he was then twenty-six), he would be an "examplary husband", but left with La Vallière.

 La Vallière as Flora on a portrait by Pierre Mignard.

-Lair considers La Vallière as official favourite from the time of the festivities at Villers-Cotterêts.
+Lair considers La Vallière the official favourite from the time of the festivities at Villers-Cotterêts.
 Courtiers now sought to be close to her.
 When they returned to Vincennes, the King took his mistress to the Queen Mother's salon to play cards with Monsieur and Madame.
-Neither queen was present, but hearing of the episode enraged them.'
-Petitfils argues that the King made the decision to declare La Vallière maîtresse-en-titre (official royal mistress) out of love, despite his desire to avoid offending either public morals or his wife and mother.
-Seeing La Vallière's isolation, he wanted to legitimize her position as far as possible.
+Neither queen was present, but the episode enraged them.'
+Petitfils argues that the King made the decision to declare La Vallière maîtresse-en-titre out of love, despite his desire to avoid offending either public morals or his wife and mother.
+Seeing La Vallière's isolation, he wanted to legitimise her position.
 Whether La Vallière asked him to do so, or whether she wanted the position herself, is unknown.
-A contemporary observer noted that La Vallière had ‘never shown any pride’ when receiving the monarch's visits.
+A contemporary observer noted that La Vallière had "never shown any pride" when receiving the monarch's visits.
 The King lived with her openly, going on walks, hunts, and carriage rides in public.

-On 8 December 1664, Armand-Charles de La Porte, Duke of La Meilleraye, husband of Hortense Mancini and an extremely jealous person, publicly rebuked the King for ‘scandalising the nation’ and urged him to ‘correct himself’, claiming to be ‘speaking from God’.
-The King ridiculed him by touching his forehead and saying, ‘I have always suspected that you have some injury there’ (the exact words have been recorded differently in primary sources).
+On 8 December 1664, Armand-Charles de La Porte, Duke of La Meilleraye, husband of Hortense Mancini and an extremely jealous person, publicly rebuked the King for "scandalising the nation" and urged him to "correct himself", claiming to be "speaking from God".
+The King ridiculed him by touching his forehead and saying, "I have always suspected that you have some injury there" (the exact words have been recorded differently in primary sources).
 The Duke retired from public life.
 Many courtiers were offended by the King's open adultery, but the common people were singing about it and considered the King's choice a mark of good taste, as La Vallière was seen as more attractive than the Queen.